cdagnino/cdagnino.github.io/_posts/2016-11-29-linear-regression-and-df.md

 ---

-In this post I go into details of how statistical learning freames the relationship between out-of-sample and within-sample fit.
+In this post I go into details of how statistical learning frames the relationship between out-of-sample and within-sample fit.
 I also connect it with the familiar idea of degrees of freedom in linear regression, which every student of econometrics encounters.

 This is the mathy cousin of the post [Econometrics and Machine Learning: objectives and comparative advantages]({% post_url 2016-11-28-econometrics-and-ML %})